brentgroves/repsys/a_status/articles/virtualization/nutanix_microstack_juju.md

 # Nutanix / OpenStack / JuJu

 Hi Team,

-This is a short description of 2 Software-defined infastructure platforms.
-The Structures Information System team is testing MicroStack.
-The Nutanix cluster is being tested by IT.
+This is a short description of 2 Software-defined infrastructures and a lifecycle management tool that I thought you would find interesting.
+The Information System team is testing MicroStack.
+MicroStack and MicroCloud are being considered to host the Structures Kubernetes Cluster.

 Team: